 In addition, organizations need to understand a user’s rights under the LGPD.
 As we covered earlier, under the LGDP data subjects have the right to both access and deletion.
 Beyond the user rights are controller and processor obligations under the LGPD.
 This includes responsibilities regarding cross-border data transfers, the appointment of a Data Protection Offer (DPO) and special involvement during security and data breaches.
 With transparency as a core principle, any agent involved in the processing of personal data needs to implement security, technical, and administrative measures.

-How Can You Achieve LGPD Compliance with Ground Labs?
+How can you achieve LGPD Compliance with Ground Labs?

 For all organizations, the best place to start is with awareness.
 Awareness of what personal data resides on the servers of your organization will allow you to implement these policies and compliance measures to ensure you are aligned with the LGPD and any data privacy measure.
 A data discovery tool like Ground Labs Enterprise Recon Pro has the ability to quickly and accurately search across your entire data estate and find over 300 sensitive data types and secure them properly.
 The solution is designed to quickly and accurately find personal and sensitive data types (i.e., credit cards, passport numbers, driver’s licenses) so that you can discover, remediate, and report on data wherever it resides.